KaranPatelDev/model-to-classify-waste-into-different-categories/README.md

 ### 📊 Parameters

-- **Manageable Size**: Approximately **23.9 million parameters**, striking a balance between complexity and computational efficiency.
+- **Manageable Size**: Approximately **23.9 million parameters**, striking a balance betIen complexity and computational efficiency.
-- **Fine-Tuning**: We fine-tuned the pre-trained InceptionV3 model on our waste classification dataset to enhance performance.
+- **Fine-Tuning**: I fine-tuned the pre-trained InceptionV3 model on our waste classification dataset to enhance performance.

 ### 🔧 Customization for Waste Classification